sd2020spring/sd2020spring.github.io/_activities/setup.md

 ## Step 5.
 Install Atom

 1. [Download and install](http://flight-manual.atom.io/getting-started/sections/installing-atom/) the [Atom text editor](https://atom.io) onto your computer.
-Note: if you have a brand new install of Ubuntu, you may need to run `sudo apt-get install curl` before following these instructions.
 2. Follow the [Atom Basics](http://flight-manual.atom.io/getting-started/sections/atom-basics/) instructions to create a text file and save it.
-3. Follow the [Atom Packages](http://flight-manual.atom.io/using-atom/sections/atom-packages/) instructions to find and install the following packages: `python-tools`, `trailing-spaces`, `Hydrogen`.
+3. If you like you can explore the [Atom Packages](http://flight-manual.atom.io/using-atom/sections/atom-packages/) instructions to see what is available:
+`script` is useful for running Python code, and we will use `Teletype` for collaboration.

 {::comment}
 On Windows, if you see an error like this: